 Hacking continues to prove devastating to many industries.
 Whether we’re talking about the infamous Sony hack in 2014 or more recently, Yahoo’s massive breach, the invasion into private spaces online is a problem for everyone.

 Businesses are putting a lot more emphasis on their security policies these days.
-Most businesses increasingly encourage that security apps to be installed on all devices accessing their networks.
+Most businesses increasingly encourage employees to install security apps on all devices accessing their networks.
 There’s also a noticeable increase of two-factor authentication solutions being put in place to increase information security across the board.

 What startups should know, however, is that these security concerns are not only for big businesses.
 Security breaches can be particularly devastating for startups, due precisely to their size.
 With large corporations and their deep enough pockets, large hacks are a great deal easier to deal with than they are for startups that could easily be crippled by devastating breaches to their data.
 Size does not convey immunity – indeed, it does the opposite.